nandotech/nandotech.github.io/content/page/about.md

 Much of what I'm rambling on about, you can read more about in [The Agile Manifesto](http://agilemanifesto.org/) and what have probably become my two favorite books: [Clean Code by Robert C. Martin](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) and [Scrum by Kent Beck & Jeff Sutherland](https://www.amazon.com/Scrum-Doing-Twice-Work-Half/dp/038534645X) that have deeply help shape my views and experiences in software development.

 I began writing HTML & JavaScript and made awesome (read: brightly colored with flashing backgrounds) websites in my early teen years and my love affair with computers took off.
-It would be a while yet, but around 2006 at Florid Atlantic University I was first exposed to C and algorithms.
+It would be a while yet, but around 2006 at Florida Atlantic University I was first exposed to C and algorithms.

 I fell in love all over again.
-Next came C++, Data Structures.
+Next came C++.
+Then Data Structures.
 I couldn't get enough.

 Fortunately for all of us, I am now heavily invested in C# and absolutely love the [ASP.NET](https://dot.net) stack.
 I consider myself an extremely competent web developer and also a polyglot.
 There is something about programming especially and solving problems that completely transcends all programming languages and technology stacks